openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Yes, compiler tests using the `@compile` tag can use the `/ref=`_file_ option.
-Such tests are generally not recommended, since the output can be sensitive to the locale in which the are run, and may contain other details which may be hard to maintain, such as line numbers.
+Such tests are generally not recommended, since the output can be sensitive to the locale in which they are run, and may contain other details which may be hard to maintain, such as line numbers.

-While not part of the tag specification, some tests use the string "`/nodynamiccopyright/`" after the `@test` tag to indicate that that the file should not be subject to automated copyright processing that might affect the operation of the test.
+While not part of the tag specification, some tests use the string "`/nodynamiccopyright/`" after the `@test` tag to indicate that the file should not be subject to automated copyright processing that might affect the operation of the test.

 ### My test opens files and sockets: do I have to close them before the test exits?